-goggles, a computer and two hand controls.
+12 TAILWIND JULY 17, 2020 Virtual From Page 8 provide better access to training for student pilots, and give students immediate feedback that lessens the chance they develop poor habits in the early phases of training.
+Wolf explained that the current technology used in student pilot training limits hands-on training opportunities.
+Due to logistical concerns, student pilots don't have 24hour access to instructors or training tools.
+The VRPT has the potential to eliminate that problem.
+It employs virtual reality goggles, a computer and two hand controls.
 These portable items can be used almost anywhere to generate the virtual B-52 cockpit.
 "It would be accessible to them all the time, so they can all incoming B-52 student pitake it home and practice."
 Wolf said.
-"They become familiar with it, and we won't get that deer-in-headlights moment when they first get in the the jet's weapons systems offisimulator or B-52."
-The program also has the

-The VRPT has the potential It employs virtual reality capacity to collect data on student performance with timestamps that show speed and errors.
+"They become familiar with it, and we won't get that deer-in-headlights mosimulator or B-52."
+The program also has the capacity to collect data on student performance with timestamps that show speed and errors.
 That data can be used by instructors to provide immediate feedback.
 "It catches mistakes early on a human might miss so that instructors can create a process for correcting them," Wolf said.
 The three pilots also stressed ease of use with the new system.
+"Its operating system is intuitive, so all we have to do is hand it to them and say 'go'," Budgeon said.
+King Crow Studios is scheduled to produce a complete VRPT prototype later this Budgeon, Wolf and Stephenson hope the trainer moves into the third phase of the contracting process and is adopted by the 307th Bomb Wing to train lots for the Air Force.
+If adopted, the three Airmen are eager to press forward with similar trainers for ment when they first get in the the jet's weapons systems officers and electronic warfare of-